Skip to main content

 • When the body is too large (uploads, large JSON, etc.), you typically fall back to a "no-body" SPOE group, which means body-dependent WAF rules cannot match.

-• You are not doing full “streaming” inspection: SPOA works with what HAProxy can capture and send to the agent within buffer/frame limits.
+• This is not full streaming inspection: SPOA works with what HAProxy can capture within buffer/frame limits.

-CrowdSec AppSec is still a single “source of truth” for rules/config: you can point multiple AppSec-capable integrations to the same AppSec endpoint so rule updates stay in sync across your infrastructure.
+CrowdSec AppSec is a single source of truth for rules — you can point multiple WAF-capable integrations at the same AppSec endpoint so rule updates stay in sync.

 Recommended layered approach: